This post may contain affiliate links. Please read our Disclosure Policy for details.

 Paris-Brest pastry is one of the most famous classic French desserts; the round pastry, in the form of a wheel, was created in 1910 by Louis Durand, pâtissier of Maisons-Laffitte, at the request of Pierre Giffard, to commemorate, the Paris–Brest–Paris bicycle race initiated in 1891.
 It became popular with riders on the Paris–Brest cycle race, partly because of its energizing high caloric value.

 The Paris-Brest is one of the most delicate French pastries, and it should be mastered to get the CAP Pâtissier [Pastry Chef Diploma].
-The most crucial part is making Choux Pastry; the recipe is divided into three parts, and the last one is the combination of the dessert or [assemblage].
-It is a dessert to impress, for a special occasion or holiday days, like Christmas.
+The most crucial part is making Choux Pastry (see the recipe); the recipe is divided into three parts, and the last one is the combination of the dessert or [assemblage].
+It is a dessert to impress, for a special occasion or holiday day, like Christmas.

 YIELD: 6-8 Servings

 - 2 g salt

 - 70 g all-purpose flour

 - 50 g granulated sugar

 - 125 g fresh whole milk

 - 10 g cornstarch